Empetrum nigrum

 Empetrum nigrum, the crowberry, black crowberry, mossberry, rockberry, or, in western Alaska, Labrador, etc., blackberry, is a flowering plant species in the heather family Ericaceae with a near circumboreal distribution in the Northern Hemisphere.
+The scientific name of the plant comes from the combination of the Greek for (en = upon + petros = rock) and the Latin for black (niger).
+North American Indigenous names for this species include asiavik (Iñupiaq), dineechʼúh (Gwichʼin), paurngaq (Inuktut), xéelʼi (Tlingít), xa skáawaa (Haida), and ts'nełt'ida (Dena’ina).

 Description

 Empetrum nigrum is a low growing, evergreen shrub with a creeping habit.
 The leaves are 3-6 mm long, arranged alternately along the stem.
-The stems are red when young and then fade to brown.
-It blooms between May and June.
+The stems are red when young and then fade to brown; they grow slowly, around 7 – 15 cm (3 – 6 inches) per year.
+This plant can form thick, clonal mats than prevent other plants from overgrowing it.

+Empetrum nigrum is usually dioecious, though a few individuals are bisexual and have perfect flowers.
+Because this species is highly clonal, an entire patch may be of a single sex.
+Empetrum nigrum flower buds start to develop the summer before they open, blooming the following year between May and June.
+The flowers are small (3 – 6 mm), have little or no scent and are not very noticeable, Flowers consist of 3 greenish-pink sepals that turn reddish purple, 3 petals, 3 stamens (males) or a pistil with an ovary that contains 6 – 9 ovules (females).

-It is usually dioecious.
-The flowers are small and not very noticeable, with greenish-pink sepals that turn reddish purple.
-The round fruits are drupes, 4-6 mm wide, usually black or purplish-black but occasionally red.
-Its fruit persists for an average of 92.7 days, and bears an average of 7.8 seeds per fruit.
+The round fruits are berries, 4-6 mm wide, usually black or purplish-black but occasionally red and contain an average of 7.8 seeds per fruit.
+The fruits are well-protected against pathogens and as a result can persist throughout the winter.
 Fruits average 86.5% water, and their dry weight includes 14.4% carbohydrates and 12.2% lipids, which is possibly the highest lipid content of any fleshy fruit in Europe.